4Players/odin-sdk/README.md

 # 4Players ODIN SDK

-ODIN is a versatile cross-platform Software Development Kit (SDK) engineered to seamlessly integrate real-time voice chat into multiplayer games, applications and websites.
+ODIN is a versatile cross-platform Software Development Kit (SDK) engineered to seamlessly integrate real-time voice chat into multiplayer games, applications, and websites.
 Regardless of whether you're employing a native application or your preferred web browser, ODIN simplifies the process of maintaining connections with your significant contacts.
 Through its intuitive interface and robust functionality, ODIN enhances interactive experiences, fostering real-time engagement and collaboration across various digital platforms.

 You can choose between a managed cloud and a self-hosted solution.
 Let [4Players GmbH](https://www.4players.io/) deal with the setup, administration and bandwidth costs or run our [server software](https://github.com/4Players/odin-server) on your own infrastructure allowing you complete control and customization of your deployment environment.